ncoevoet/ChanTracker/README.md

     !config channel #channel supybot.plugins.ChanTracker.repeatPercent 0.88 <-- 1.00 for identical message, don't go too lower, you will get false positive
     !config channel #channel supybot.plugins.ChanTracker.repeatMode q <-- quiet !config channel #channel supybot.plugins.ChanTracker.repeatDuration 180 <-- for 3 minutes

-Even with all these channel protection features, the bot will do nothing against users with protected capabilities (#channel,protected).

 ## Other tips ##